-Krishnamacharya's method and philosophy continues in its transmission through the students of his son TKV Desikachar.
-I am privileged to continue studying with two, Radha Sundarajan in Vedic Chant and Dr N C Chandrasekaran in yoga therapy.
+Krishnamacharya's method and philosophy continues in its transmission through the students of his son T K V Desikachar.
+I have the privilege of being taught by two, Radha Sundarajan for Vedic Chant and Dr N C Chandrasekaran in Yoga Therapy.

 "Celeste has made my return to yoga a real pleasure and I look forward to my Thursday morning practice.
 Her knowledge and understanding allows her to pitch each asana at the appropriate level.
 Any modifications are constructive and helpful, how a small change...can make a real difference.
 The asanas have improved my flexibility and posture... the pranayama and meditation bring peacefulness to life for a working mother of two!"
 Zoe A.